Rugby Art Gallery and Museum

 A History of Rugby in 50 Objects

 This ongoing exhibition uses 50 objects to tell the story of Rugby’s history.
-These objects from from fossils and Roman artefacts to a cold cathode clock from Rugby Radio Station and a birch used by the headmaster at Rugby School.
+These objects range from fossils and Roman artefacts to a cold cathode clock from Rugby Radio Station and a birch used by the headmaster at Rugby School.

 Visiting the Rugby Art Gallery and Museum